-This read-word function returns an signed integer value of the average power during battery charging and discharging.
+This read-only function returns an signed integer value of the average power during battery charging and discharging.
+It is negative during discharge and positive during charge.
 A value of 0 indicates that the battery is not being discharged.
 The value is reported in units of mW.